TuffWrap® Construction Dust Barriers and ICRA Standards

-When this question was first asked, we weren’t sure how to answer.
+When this question was first asked of TuffWrap®, we weren’t sure how to answer.
 We hadn’t heard the term ICRA before, and we certainly didn’t want to promise something we couldn’t provide.
 We began to research what ICRA is, what it means, and how this relates to the dust and debris containment systems we provide.

 TuffWrap’s services become an option when the need for temporary dust barriers and ante-rooms is involved.
 Most ICRA guidelines call for temporary barriers made of polyethylene sheeting and/or sheetrock.
 While a studded wall of sheetrock provides a barrier, TuffWrap’s C.O.R.E.
 Frameless Walls® and Hybrid Walls may also qualify for adequate ICRA Class III and IV expectations, pending approval by the contractors and facility managers involved with the project.
 The key to any temporary dust barrier is that it be fully-sealed, impermeable, and able to withstand negative air pressure situations.
 While most people naturally think that a framed, hard-surfaced wall is the best solution, that’s not necessarily the case.
 TuffWrap’s temporary walls can be just as tightly sealed (if not more fully so), just as impermeable, and almost always less expensive, cleaner, and more flexible and customizable.

 So, getting back to the question posed at the beginning . . .

 Can temporary walls be used to meet ICRA standards?

 The answer is YES, as long as the contractors and facility managers understand our offerings and are willing to consider them as a viable option.
 Learn more about our containment solutions here.